 Dial Test Indicators

 In Brief: the best dial test indicators are Swiss made.
 You have 4 commonly available brand names to choose from: Bestest, Compac, Interapid, Tesatast.
 All of these are made by the same manufacturer in Switzerland.
 There's nothing better on the market, in our opinion.
+(We should add Girodtast which is the only Swiss-made indicator not made by TESA.)

 The worst dial test indicators are Chinese, Japanese and - sorry to say - American.
 We'll let you figure out the manufacturers in question.